daFoggo/My_basic_React_Shadcn_base/README.md

                 ...
         └── 📁contexts
         └── 📁hooks
-        // Layouts for different types of page
         └── 📁layouts
+            // layouts for diffrent types of page
             └── 📁RootLayout
                 └── RootLayout.tsx
         └── 📁lib
             └── utils.ts
-        // Interfaces for components and Columns for table,..
+        └── 📁models // interfaces and columns define for components └── 📁ConfirmDialog
+                └── type.d.ts
+            └── 📁ReuseDonutChart
-        └── 📁models
+                └── type.d.ts
-        // Map for routes
+            ...
         └── 📁pages
             └── 📁Home
                 └── Home.tsx
         └── 📁router
             └── router.tsx
-            └── routerConfig.ts // route constants
+            └── routerConfig.ts //
         └── 📁utils
-            └── 📁Helper
-                └── 📁Home
-                    └── helper.ts
-                └── common.ts
+            └── 📁Helper // if a component have a complicated helper function or it cant be reusable much,
+                         // put them in a Folder with the component's name └── common.ts
             └── constant.ts
             └── ip.ts